damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 Give as much positive feedback as you can and do it in a public way.
 1. **Negative is 1-1** Give negative
 feedback in the smallest setting possible, one-on-one video calls are preferred.
+1. **Say thanks** recognize the people that helped you publicly, for example in our #thanks chat channel.
 1. **Feedback is always about the work** Clearly make negative feedback about the work itself, not the person.
 When giving feedback always provide at least one clear and recent example.
 If a person is going through a hard time in their personal life, then take that into account.
 An example of giving positive feedback is our [thanks chat channel](https://about.gitlab.com/handbook/communication/#internal-communication).
 1. **Get to know each other** we use a lot of text based communication and if you know the person behind the text it will be easier to prevent conflicts.
 So encourage people to get to know each other on a personal level through our [team calls](https://about.gitlab.com/handbook/communication/#team-call), [virtual coffee breaks](https://about.gitlab.com/handbook/working-remotely/#coffee-break-calls), and during our [summit](https://about.gitlab.com/culture/summits/).
+1. **Don't pull rank** if you have to remind someone of the position you have in the company you're doing something wrong, people already know we have a hierarchal decision making.
+Explain why you're making the decision and respect everyone irrespective of their function.
+1. **Say sorry** if you made a mistake apologize.
+Saying sorry is not a show of weakness but one of strength.
+The people that do the most will likely make the most mistakes.
+1. **No ego** don't

 ## Transparency